 NAMI Peer-to-Peer is a free, 10-session educational program for adults with mental illness, who are looking to better understand their condition and journey toward recovery.
 This group experience provides the opportunity for mutual support and positive impact.
 You can experience compassion and reinforcement from people who relate to your experiences.
 Through your participation, you have the opportunity to help others grow.
 This is a confidential place to learn from shared experiences in an environment of sincere, uncritical acceptance.

 NAMI Basics Class: Teachers

 NAMI Basics is a 6-week education program for parents and family caregivers of children and teens whom are experiencing symptoms of a mental illness, or whom have already been diagnosed.
 You learn the facts about mental health conditions and how best to support your child at home, at school, and when they’re getting medical care.
 The course is taught by a trained team with lived experience.
-They know what you’re going through, because they’ve been there.
+They know what you are going through, because they have been there.
 The program provides critical strategies for taking care of your child and learning the ropes of recovery.